jamescooke/blog/content/1706-arrange-act-assert-for-python.rst

   keyword ``assert`` is marked with this colour in Vim with my current configuration.

+While working on test suites that employ this pattern, my experience has been that I've found it easier to understand each test.
+My eye has definitely got used to the test "shape".
+Want to know what is being tested?
+Just look at the clear line above the assertion block.

+Follow this pattern across your tests and your suite will be much improved.

 Background
 ----------

 I'll now go into detail on each of these parts using Pytest and a simple toy test example.
 We'll write a simple happy-path test for Python's builtin ``list.reverse`` function.
-As we go through I'll assume that:

-* We want test code that passes linking with ``flake8`` because PEP008 is beneficial to our way of working.
+I've made the following assumptions:

+* We all love `PEP008 <https://www.python.org/dev/peps/pep-0008/>`_, so we want
+  tests to pass ``flake8`` linting.

-* PEP020 is also something we work towards - I will use some of it's "mantras" when I justify some of the suggestions in this guide.
+* `PEP020 <https://www.python.org/dev/peps/pep-0020/>`_ is also something we
+  work towards - I will use some of it's "mantras" when I justify some of the suggestions in this guide.

 * Simplicity trumps performance.
-We want a test suite that is easy to maintain and manage and may in some cases pay for that with some performance loss.
-  This is a reasonable trade off because the tests are run much less frequently than the SUT in production.
+We want a test suite that is easy to maintain and manage and can pay for that with some performance loss.
+I've assumed this is a reasonable trade off because the tests are run much less frequently than the SUT in production.

 This post is only an introduction to the AAA pattern.
 Where certain topics will be covered in more detail in future posts in this series, I have marked them